 The way music is consumed has changed dramatically in the last ten years.
 We are now at a point where even the most conservative RIAA executives have to admit that the online world is the future of music.
-People still buy CDs and DVDs but those sales will drop even more in the coming years.
+People still buy CDs, DVDs, and Blu-Rays, but those sales will drop even more in the coming years.
 Everyone can access favorite songs with just a few clicks on the Internet.

-All music search engines in the list are freely accessible by any user without registration.
+All music search engines in the list are freely accessible by any user but some may require registration.
 It should also be noted that only those music search engines are listed that provide access to the full song so that it can be listened to online.
 Lastly only search engines allow access for users from all around the world are included in the list.

 Listen To Music Online